nicogarbaccio/nicogarbaccio/README.md

 I'm a full stack developer, educator, curriculum developer, and program manager.
 I graduated from Flatiron School's full stack engineering program in December 2022.
 Additionally, I have six years of professional experience in education, designing and managing successful youth literacy and technology programs for nonprofit organizations.
 I'm a strong collaborator and problem-solver with program management and process-improvement expertise.
 I'm passionate about community, learning and teaching.
 I'm quick to pick up new technologies and programming languages, and have a knack for explaining technical concepts to non-technical audiences.
 I'm excited to bring my skills and energy to a new role in the tech space where I can learn, grow, and collaborate with others to develop engaging and impactful products.

-- 🔭 I’m currently building a plant care app with some friends.
+- 🔭 I’m currently building 2 apps, one a passion project and the other for work:
+  - Passion Project: A competitive trivia app powered by openAI
+  - Work: An interactive browser-based coding environment for students to document, test, and share code before running it
 - 🌱 I’m currently learning Python
 - 💬 Talk to me about hockey, video games, Jeopardy, and weird New Jersey lore.
 - 😄 Pronouns: he/him